A Little Bit About Me

 When I began writing, I decided to include a dog as a main character in my novels whenever I could.
 So far, I've succeeded.
 A German Shepherd named Soldier saves the day in Grave Doubts.
 A Basset Hound named Grosvenor is good at finding dead bodies in the Giorgio Salvatori mysteries.
 Two miniature Dachshunds named Mickey and Minnie cause a lot of trouble (along with a talking parrot) in the Old Maids of Mercer Island mysteries.

+I don't write silly dogs.
+They're true to life.
+Sometimes frustrating.
+Sometimes noisy.
+Sometimes quirky.
+Sometimes heroic.
+But always lovable.
 I believe 'my dog characters' provide not only a human quality to my stories (yes, I said that), but an added richness and depth.
 I hope you agree.

 After spending so long working in the nonprofit world, it's second nature for me to consider exploring how to solve social problems.
 When I began Inn Keeping With Murder, the first book in the Old Maids of Mercer Island mysteries, I decided to use sex exploitation and black market adoption as the crimes someone might kill for.
 And then, at the back of the book, I included a section on how people could get involved to end this scourge.
 When fans reacted positively, I decided to do it again and again, exploring mental health, child abuse, and bullying.
 In The Essence of Murder, I come down hard on the cruelty of dogfighting.
 In the sixth book of the Old Maids series, I frame the story heavily around homelessness.

 I believe wholeheartedly in the strength of the community that comes together to make a difference.
 I hope you will appreciate this aspect of my writing and explore how you might support a cause you believe in.